Stop translating. Start shipping.

 AI reads intent, not just changes

 Claude analyzes every fork — what changed, why it matters, and how it connects to what other customers are asking for.
-You get a one-paragraph brief that would take a PM an hour to write.
+You get a structured intent analysis, the working code diff, and enough context to go straight to "should we ship this?"

 Signal surfaces across your entire customer base